 Between six and eight reviewers are appointed for each proposal in the Scientific Research (A) and the Challenging Research (Pioneering) categories, and each proposal is subject to both a document review and a more thorough and multifaceted panel review.
-In the event that a large number of applications are received, the review may include processes such as a preliminary screening (the Challenging Research (Pioneering) only) or a random assignment of research proposals.
+As necessary, the review may include processes such as a preliminary screening and other screening.

-- For the Scientific Research (S) and other research categories, in addition to the Comprehensive Review, the review comments produced by researchers specializing in closely related areas are utilized taking into account the specialized nature of applications. - Reviews in the Challenging Research (Exploratory) were conducted in a comprehensive review until the FY2021 Call for Proposals, but from the FY2022 Call for Proposals, it will be conducted in a two-stage document review.
+\3 For the Scientific Research (S) and other research categories, in addition to the Comprehensive Review, the review comments produced by researchers specializing in closely related areas are utilized taking into account the specialized nature of applications.